SavaMijailovic/student-service/README.md

-# Student service - faculty project
+# Student service

+## About

 Web application that manages data about students and their exams.
 I made it as a result of practicing for a faculty course.

-App uses _ejs_, _express_ and _mongoose_ external packages.
+App uses *ejs*, *express* and *mongoose* external packages.
 Code is implemented using Model-View-Controller (MVC) architectural pattern and CommonJS formatting system.

-## :package: Installation and Run
+## Install and Run

-:exclamation: Requirements: Node.js (npm), MongoDB (server must be runned)
+**Requirements: Node.js (npm), MongoDB (server must be runned)**

-1. Clone repository somewhere on your machine
+1. Clone the repository locally and navigate to the created directory:
     ```sh
     git clone https://github.com/SavaMijailovic/student-service.git

-    ```
-    ```sh
     cd student-service
     ```

-2. Install packages
+2. Install packages:
     ```sh
     npm install
     ```

-3. Import data into database
+3. Import data into database:
     ```sh
     mongoimport --db Faculty --collection students --file data/students.json
     ```